RickvBork/Programming-Project/README.md

 ## Solution

+A visualization showing effects of the biggest rule changes, formula changes, in F1 history.

+Key are the lap times and constructor domination, as it is rumored that rule changes break large streaks of domination by a single team.

 **Main Features**
 1. A slider for selecting a host country of an F1 venue
 2. A dropdown for selecting an F1 circtuit included in the calender for the selected country